-The arts, culture, and recreation sectors are the primary employers in the District of Wells: Arts, culture, and recreation jobs account for 30% of the labour force in the District of Wells, compared to only 1% in the Cariboo Region and 2% across the Province.
+The primary employment sectors in the District of Wells include Sales and Service, Education, Government and Religion, Management and Arts, Entertainment, and Recreation.
+Wells' proportion of jobs in the Arts, Entertainment, and Recreation sector account for 14% of the labour force in the District of Wells, significantly more than the surrounding Cariboo Region (2%) and across the Province (4%).